dotnet/docs/docs/visual-basic/developing-apps/programming/computer-resources/how-to-start-an-application-and-send-it-keystrokes.md

   - "SendKeys.SendWait examples"
 ms.assetid: f1303184-fce4-44fb-88b4-aac5f42d5d77
 ---
-# How to: Start an Application and Send it Keystrokes (Visual Basic)
+# How to: start an application and send it keystrokes (Visual Basic)

 This example uses the `Shell` function to start the Notepad application and then prints a sentence by sending keystrokes using the `My.Computer.Keyboard.SendKeys` method.